RnScully/People-Actually-Like-These-/README.md

 Tokenized all reveiws as 2-grams to capture word order and negation terms.

+vectorized tokens using TFiDF to produce numeric arrays that the forest could use, selected 5000 features as near-optimal.

-Fit random forest to the data
+Fit random forest to the data, tune, iternate.

 ### Tech Stack
 - python, numpy, re,
 - Selenium, BeautifulSoup
-- nltk, spacy_langdetect,
+- nltk, spacy_langdetect
+- SKlearn TFIDFVectorizor, RandomForestClassifier

 ### Further Work: